 CARC partners with the East Bay Sanctuary Covenant (EBSC), a Board of Immigration Appeals recognized nonprofit organization.
 Based right here in Berkeley, EBSC is one of the highest volume providers of asylum representation in the country.
 Once students are accepted to CARC, they are placed into teams of two based on their interests and past experience.
 Occasionally students will work on a case alone, but more typically they work in pairs.
 An initial training covers client interviewing skills, ethics and confidentiality, asylum law, case management, and working with interpreters.
 Following this training, students are assigned an affirmative asylum case and a supervising attorney.
-Over the course of the semester, students interview the client, draft the client’s declaration, prepare the asylum application, and collect additional evidence.
+Over the course of the semester, students interview the client, draft the client’s declaration, prepare the asylum application, collect additional evidence and potentially accompany the client to the Asylum Office interview (timing dependent).
 About halfway through the semester, CARC holds a workshop on drafting declarations.
-Students also have an opportunity to accompany a client to an asylum interview.
 Students will develop interviewing skills and gain an understanding of substantive asylum law.

 Video Recording of the Fall 2016 Immigration SLPS Information Session (Introduction to: Berkeley Immigration Group – Detention Project; Berkeley Immigration Law Clinic; Boalt Anti-Trafficking Project; California Asylum Representation Clinic; East Bay Dreamer Clinic; and International Refugee Assistance Project).
 Recorded Thursday, September 1.